processone/eturnal/docker-k8s/README.md

 ## Tags

-`XX.YY.ZZ` represents the official eturnal release. `-AA` suffix for image version of the particular release in case of any bug fix etc. of the image.
+`XX.YY.ZZ` represents the official eturnal release, `-AA` suffix the image version of the particular release in case of any bug fix etc. of the image.

 Images are scanned daily by Trivy and, if necessary, the `latest` release will be rebuild and updated.